 All pages serve for one week and are paid.
 This money goes to cover the cost of room and board while serving.
 There are homes prepared to host the pages.
 They generally provide the room and breakfast and supper.

+There is a dress code.
 Young men are required to wear coats and ties, no jeans.
 Young ladies are required to wear a skirt and blouse, a dress or dress slacks and a blazer, no mini skirts.